MartinTichovsky/object-middleware/README.md

 );
 ```

-ASYNC functions and Promises work as well
+ASYNC functions and Promises work as well.

 ```ts
 class MyClass {